 My 'Circus Candy for You' truck is a 1979 Grumman Olson P-20 with a 350 ci. engine and a 400 turbo transmission.
 It has over 100,000 miles.
 The Truck belonged to R.J.
 Reynolds in Puerto Rico.
 When they changed the company's fleet of vehicle I purchased it, that was 20 years ago in 1994.

 I use it to transport my trailer where I sell cotton candy, popcorn and candy apples.
 The Truck is invaluable to me.
 I and the truck are the same age.
 Both came into this world in 1979.
 We are both 35 years old as of 2014.

-I purchased supplies from Mill Supply`s to replace heat insulation and rubber for the motor housing, emblems, and other things.
+I purchased supplies from Mill Supply to replace heat insulation and rubber for the motor housing, emblems, and other things.

 My business hours are weekends from 3:00pm to 3:00am in Old San Juan, Puerto Rico.
-Since I am located in the capital many tourists take picture of my truck.
-What they do with them I dont know.
+Since I am located in the capital many tourists take pictures of my truck.
+What they do with them I don't know.

 This truck belongs to our newest customer from Argentina.